VIN-y/MissChanger/README.md

 Any hot-ends that does not require a custom/extended main-body for the Stealth Burner should works just fine.
 Nevertheless, the follows are those that has been tested on the reference machine:

-- Revo-Voron
+- Revo-Voron - Recommended.
-- Phaetus Dragon - Not recommended, due to the large heater block causing slow heat-up and cool-down.
+- Phaetus Dragon - Not recommended.
+Due to the large heater block causing slow heat-up and cool-down.
 This is not ideal, since it is beneficial to lower the tool temperature when it is docked for a long period of time.
+In addition, the cold side of the hot-end is inadequate to cool PLA in a ~30°C+ chamber, eventually causing heat creep if the heater is constantly on.

 ## Assembly